sybilhoangRG/support.balsamiq.com/content/tutorials/mobileapplication.md

 {{< yt S-EGudXdETk >}}

-This Deposit screen is also similar to the Accounts screen, so we can again use the "New Clone of Current Mockup" command to get it started, as shown in the video.
+This Deposit screen is also similar to the Accounts screen, so we can again use the "New Clone of Current Wireframe" command to get it started, as shown in the video.

 After changing the screen title, we can update the colors of the icons in the tabs bar at the bottom to indicate that, now, the Deposit category is selected.
 And now, again, we'll be doing something new with the **iPhone menu** control.
 This time, we want to show icons next to the text in the menu.
 To do this, we can do this by using the "space for a big icon" text formatting syntax ("__ "), as shown in the template when the control is added.